-When the student clicks Review, the Review page shows all the items in the section or test.
+When the student clicks the Review button, the Review page shows all the items in the section or test.
 Any items for which the student gave no response are considered "unattempted" and are shown in white.
 For example:

 Note: If the assessment has multiple sections, the Review page shows only items in the current section.

 Students may click on any item to go back to it, or they may click the check box next to "Unattempted" to see only the unattempted items.
 However, they cannot go back to items in any previous sections.